 Over time, one of these people may morph into a full-blown sponsor for you.
 You’ll up your odds of that happening if you’re making the person mentoring you look good, if you’re taking their advice and running with it and if you continue to rock your results.

 On the flip side, if you’re in a position to build a mentoring network or be a mentor or sponsor, do it!
 Pick a few women you believe in, sit them down and explain what mentoring and sponsorship relationships looks like.
 Ask for their goals in writing and for them to articulate their vision for their career.
+Describe your own expectations for being a mentor as well.
+Keep in mind that you will need to prepare, have strong communication skills, and be ready and willing to impart your knowledge and regard your mentee with objectivity and fairness.
 If you think she’s on the right track, start advocating for her.
 Take some calculated risks, draft for her and watch her thrive.
+While it may not be your primary motivation for mentoring, serving as a mentor can help you progress your own career in addition to your mentee's.

 Remember, the guys are doing this, and they are killing us in terms of pay, promotions and influence.
 Get out there and get yourself some mentors and sponsors.
 It all starts with a single conversation.